High-value YouTube niche

 Is AdSense the only revenue source?

-No. Many high-value niches also use sponsorships, affiliates, products, services, newsletters, or lead generation.
+No. Many high-value niches also use sponsorships, affiliates, products, services, downloadable resources, or lead generation.

 What should I do next?